geeksoflondon/trip/tobring.markdown

 <strong>Dinner</strong>

-Our team of expert chefs including YOU will prepare amazing mouth watering dishes every evening (We hope your skills are upto to scratch).
+Our team of expert chefs including YOU will prepare amazing mouth watering dishes every evening (We hope your skills are up to scratch).

 Last year we cooked everything from simple but elegant pasta dishes to a full Sunday roast so anything is possible.

-We have a food section in this [google doc](https://docs.google.com/document/d/1PjsmphTOOde_OKEv2Og-xNcsuyvomqn84MnPCcnvUIA/edit) where we are discussing ideas!
+We have a food section in this [Google Doc](https://docs.google.com/document/d/1PjsmphTOOde_OKEv2Og-xNcsuyvomqn84MnPCcnvUIA/edit) where we are discussing ideas!

 <strong>Drinks and Snacks</strong>